 EMUI10 brings three updates: UX design, an all-scenario ultimate experience, and a new standard of smooth operation.

 EMUI10 adds a dark mode to bring more visual comfort.
-Human factors research revealed that a color's brightness and saturation are perceived differently depending on a light or dark background.
-The dark mode optimises both color contrast between texts and dark backgrounds as well as the color of texts and system icons, and the end result ensures the visual consistency, comfort, and legibility.
+Human factors research revealed that a colour's brightness and saturation are perceived differently depending on a light or dark background.
+The dark mode optimizes both colour contrast between texts and dark backgrounds as well as the colour of texts and system icons, and the end result ensures the visual consistency, comfort, and legibility.
 More UX design features of EMUI10 will be disclosed at the EMUI UX design concept launch event on August 10.

 Distributed technology transforms cross-device experiences and merges capabilities of multiple devices onto one screen.

 EMUI10 adopts revolutionary distributed technology to support HD video calls among multiple devices.
 Users can make audio and video calls whenever and wherever they are.
 If there is an incoming call, users can choose to answer using a smart speaker.
 Or if it is a video call, they can answer through a TV, vehicle-mounted device, or even send a real-time video feed from a drone so that friends and family can also enjoy the beautiful scenery.
 At work, a smartphone and computer can share screens so that data can be exchanged easily through drag-and-drop.
 Such a seamless experience is made possible by revolutionary distributed technology.

 To implement distributed technology, the hardware capabilities of each device need to first be virtualized.
 In other words, what a device is capable of, such as in terms of its display, camera, microphone, or speaker, is not based on the device itself but rather a shared resource pool.
 In this way, each device can leverage needed functions or hardware capabilities from the resource pool or by sharing their capabilities with other devices.
 Therefore, for users and applications, different devices can be merged into one.